-- 3. ensure residents wash their hands after going to the toilet, before meals and after any episode of diarrhoea or vomiting - 4. stop non-essential communal activities dependent on the number of unwell residents and staff, limit visitors during the outbreak. - 5. complete a detailed risk assessment and incident report - 6. avoid transferring unwell residents to other institutions whilst outbreak is in progress, or the outbreak is not well controlled - 7.
-Wear correct PPE and encourage residents to wear PPE in common areas. - 3.
-Jen works in Home and Community Care in a remote location.
+3. Jen works in Home and Community Care in a remote location.
 Her job is to visit clients in their homes.
 Jen has been working long hours travelling long distances and sometimes travelling at night-time to reach a client home.
 Recently she has started to feel sleep deprived and has started to complain of regular headaches.
 On one of the occasions while driving at night she reported of a near-miss incident where she just missed colliding with another vehicle due to tiredness.

-Identify the hazard Identify one(1) significant risk Write two (2) strategies for minimising the risk Safety hazard Risk to personal safety Speak to the supervisor and plan shift work arrangements. inform family and friends of shift hours, use answer phone and lower phone volume to stop disturbances during sleep develop sleep time and wake time routines build exercise into every day but avoid exercising in the two hours before sleep maintain regular eating times and patterns and maintain a healthy diet minimise caffeine, alcohol or high fat food intake prior to sleep identify and manage non-occupational sources of fatigue
+Identify the hazard ldentify one(1) significant risk Write two (2) strategies for minimising the risk Safety hazard Risk to personal safety Any 2 from the following: 1.
+Speak to the supervisor and plan shift work arrangements.
+2. inform family and friends of shift hours, use answer phone and lower phone volume to stop disturbances during sleep 3. develop sleep time and wake time routines 4. build exercise into every day but avoid exercising in the two hours before sleep 5. maintain regular eating times and patterns and maintain a healthy diet 6. minimise caffeine, alcohol or high fat food intake prior to sleep 7. identify and manage non-occupational sources of fatigue

-List and briefly explain three (3) common workplace procedures for hazard identification.
+List and briefly explain three [3] common workplace procedures for hazard identification.

-(Approximate word count between110-120 words)
+[Approximate word count between 110-120 words]

-Assessor note: Students must identify the three (3) hazard identification procedures and provide a brief explanation as per the below sample answer, however students wording may vary.
+Assessor note: Students must identify the three [3] hazard identification procedures and provide a brief explanation as per the below sample answer, however students wording may vary.

-List three hazard identification procedures Provide brief explanation about the procedure Conduct regular worksite inspection and be vigilant Look for hazards as you work.
+List three hazard identification procedures Provide brief explanation about the procedure 1.
+Conduct regular worksite inspection and be vigilant Look for hazards as you work.
 If you have found a hazard: Act quickly to remove it altogether (such as cleaning up a spill)

 Isolate, it (such as removing a faulty piece of equipment to a storeroom with a label to indicate that it cannot be used) Report it as soon as possible.
-Collect relevant information collect information from incident and injury reports, near-miss reports, complaints, and suggestions forms.
+2. Collect relevant information collect information from incident and injury reports, near-miss reports, complaints, and suggestions forms.
 This information can help identify ongoing hazards and can help in reporting and documenting dangers in these reports.
-Complete a hazard inspection checklist Use a checklist regularly.
+3. Complete a hazard inspection checklist Use a checklist regularly.
 Tick the areas in the checklist that could be hazards and identify hazards and risk factors that have the potential to cause harm (hazard identification).